 What are Refresh Rates?

-A pixel response time, measured in milliseconds (ms), signifies how long it takes for a pixel to change color from white to black and vice versa, or from one shade of grey to another.
+A pixel response time, measured in milliseconds (ms), refers to the time it takes for a pixel to change color from white to black and vice versa, or from one shade of grey to another.

-Much like high refresh rates, low response times can contribute greatly to a display’s responsiveness.
-However, high response times can lead to some potentially problematic motion blur because of the pixels’ inability to change colors quickly enough.
+Much like high refresh rates, low response times can influence a display’s responsiveness.
+However, high response times can lead to some potentially problematic motion blur and trails that are commonly referred to as “ghosting.”

-So, ultimately, there simply is no right answer.
+Ultimately, there is no single right answer.
 All three technologies have their advantages and disadvantages.

-If you’re looking for the best possible performance, potentially at a low price, TN would be the way to go, since they are the fastest and cheapest type of panel currently available.
+If you’re looking for the best possible performance, potentially at a lower price, TN would be the way to go, since they are the fastest and cheapest type of panel currently available.

-And finally, VA panels will be most appealing to those who want both visuals and performance at a more approachable price tag, but keep in mind – a jack of all trades is a master of none, so a VA panel will not quite match an IPS one in terms of color reproduction nor will it be as responsive as a TN one.
+And finally, VA panels will be most appealing to those who want both visuals and performance at a more approachable price point.
+However, keep in mind that a jack of all trades is a master of none, so a VA panel will not quite match an IPS panel in terms of color reproduction nor will it be as responsive as a TN one.

-With that said, only you can decide which panel is the right for your needs and preferences.
+With that said, only you can decide which panel is right for you based on your needs and preferences.